New Madison Police Chief Shon Barnes promises collaboration, focus on violent crime

 Barnes declined to say what community groups he’s met with.

-While he spent most of his life in the South, Barnes' mother was briefly a resident of Madison in 1976, when she followed her brother to the city to see if it might be a place for her and her family to settle.
+While Barnes spent most of his life in the South, his mother was briefly a resident of Madison in 1976, when she followed her brother to the city to see if it might be a place for her and her family to settle.
 Barnes said he continues to have relatives in Wisconsin and is living with his family in Madison.

 Barnes was not the first choice of the vast majority of local police-reform activists and others who spoke during PFC meetings and who also complained that the public hadn’t been given sufficient say in the hire.
 They preferred Ramon Batista, the former police chief in Mesa, Arizona, who got the PFC’s two other votes.